 As Israeli settlements in the West Bank and Gaza grew and multiplied, widespread outrage from the internationally – and even local – community followed suit.
 The United Nations has repeatedly condemned Israel for its illegal settlements in its occupied territories, citing them as violations of the Fourth Geneva Convention.
 In the modern day, the main issues remain to be the conflict over Jerusalem and the previously mentioned settlements (except for Gaza, from which Israel says to have completely withdrawn in 2005).
 Jerusalem, as of now, is divided into western and eastern sections of the city, with the west recognized by Israel as its capital and the east recognized by the Palestinians as their capital.

 In my opinion, the situation in the West Bank could easily have been overcome years ago if not for the sheer stubbornness of both sides.
-Jews want of Jerusalem a complete and united capital of Israel, yet state that sharing the city with Palestinians would go against this in some way, despite the fact that the city is still blatantly divided.
-Sharing the city and allowing it to simultaneously be the capital of both Israel and Palestine would allow international recognition of Jerusalem as the Israeli capital, joint governmental control of the city, and the openness of a city religiously sacred to both ethnicities; Israel would be losing no land while still maintaining a unified city.
+Jews want Jerusalem to be the complete and united capital of Israel, yet state that sharing the city with Palestinians would go against this in some way, despite the fact that the city is still obviously divided.
+Sharing the city would enable international recognition of Jerusalem as the Israeli capital, joint control of the city, and the openness and stability of a city religiously sacred to both ethnicities; Israel would be losing no land while still maintaining a unified city.
+Another more realistic option would be to have West Jerusalem as Israel’s capital, and the eastern half as the Palestinian capital.
 It also confuses to me as to why Israeli government seems to oppose the formation of an independent Palestinian state, which is even supported by many Israelis, as well as by the government of Jordan.
 Palestine is currently seen as a non-member observer state by the UN, and several countries already recognize it as a sovereign state.
 It’s not as if Jews legally living the region would suddenly be expelled, and the move would easily lead to significant peace between the two nations.
 Again, this is an issue that could be solved quickly if not for the stubbornness of politics and religion.

 What is happening in Gaza, however, unfortunately is not something that looks to have a positive conclusion.
 Over 70% of the citizens of Gaza live under the poverty line, and despite a very slight economic improvement as of late, Israel still has almost full control of the region’s air and sea space; Gaza is nearly entirely reliant on Israel for water, electricity, food, trade, and communication services.
 They control nearly the entirety of the region’s economy, yet very little has been done by either side to negate the territory’s rampant poverty.
 In 2006 and 2007, terrorist group Hamas managed to take full control of its government (as Israel had “withdrawn” from it two years prior) by targeting these people living in poverty, appealing to their hatred of Israel by showing the supposed “atrocities” the country had committed – almost entirely propaganda – to unite them under their extremely skewed cause; a report by Palestinian Center for Policy & Survey Research showed that between the citizens of the West Bank and Gaza, 67% supported armed attacks against Israeli civilians and only 31% opposed it.